 - Most States (30) made no further changes to their TIS laws (including nine States that remained without any TIS laws).

-- Seven States made slight changes to the percentage of sentence to be served by violent offenders (for example, from 75 to 85 percent).
+- Seven States made slight changes to the percentage of sentence to be served by those convicted of violent offenses (for example, from 75 to 85 percent).

-- Four States and the District of Columbia increased the percentage of sentence to be served and eliminated parole release for violent offenders.
+- Four States and the District of Columbia increased the percentage of sentence to be served and eliminated parole release for those convicted of violent offenses.

 - Nine States that had no TIS laws before 1994 passed sentencing reforms that included TIS provisions.